-- Atmospheric concentrations of carbon dioxide and other greenhouse gases that warm the atmosphere are rising rapidly.
-After remaining below 300 parts per million (ppm) for more than 400 years, atmospheric concentrations of carbon dioxide rose from 318 parts per million in 1960 to 421 parts per million in May 2022. - In the Arctic, the extent of summer sea ice has been retreating since 1979.
-In 15 years (2007 to 2021) the Arctic recorded the lowest 15 minimum extents in sea ice in the 43-year satellite record. - Almost all mountain, valley and piedmont glaciers, and most tidewater glaciers are retreating.
-Glacier National Park in the US, was home to 150 glaciers in 1910.
-It has since decreased to under 30 and most remaining have shrunk by two-thirds.
-Within 30 years most, if not all, the remaining glaciers will disappear. - In Alaska, USA and Siberia, Russia, frozen ground (permafrost) is melting, re masses of carbon that have been locked away in the frozen soil for thousands It also emits methane, another of the greenhouse gases.
-On entering the atmosp methane and carbon dioxide accelerate the rate of climate change, even as humans tr to reduce their reliance on fossil fuel - Sea levels are rising at an accelerating rate.
+- atmospheric concentrations of carbon dioxide and other greenhouse gases that warm the atmosphere are rising rapidly.
+After remaining below 300 parts per million (ppm) for more than 400 years, atmospheric concentrations of carbon dioxide rose from 318 parts per million in 1960 to 421 parts per million in May 2022 - in the Arctic, the extent of summer sea ice has been retreating since 1979.
+In 15 years (2007 to 2021) the Arctic recorded the lowest 15 minimum extents in sea ice in the 43-year satellite record - almost all mountain, valley and piedmont glaciers, and most tidewater glaciers are retreating.
+Glacier National Park in the USA, was home to 150 glaciers in 1910.
+It has since decreased to under 30, and most of those remaining have shrunk by two-third Within 30 years most, if not all, the remaining glaciers will disappear - in Alaska, USA and Siberia, Russia, frozen ground (permafrost) is melting, releasing masses of carbon that have been locked away in the frozen soil for thousands of years.
+It also emits methane, another of the greenhouse gases.
+On entering the atmosphere, methane and carbon dioxide accelerate the rate of climate change, even as humans try, to reduce their reliance on fossil fuels - sea levels are rising at an accelerating rate.
 This rise is driven by the expansion of the ocean water as its temperature increases and increasing run-off from land-based ice (glaciers and ice sheets).
-Sea levels may rise by up to 1.3 metres by the end of the century.
+Sea levels may rise by up to 1.3 metres by the end of the

-Chapter 13 covers more on climate cha
+Chapter 13 covers more on climate change.